gradle/gradle/design-docs/build-comparison.md

 1. The goal *has* to be complete parity
 2. The expected differences are specifiable
-3. We don't aim for a yes/no answer
+3. We don't aim for a strong yes/no answer

 The third option seems the most preferable.